Policy Agenda 2022

 - Marine Trades – Support the abandoned boat recycling program.

 - Blue Economy – Continue to support the statewide blue economy strategy and implement programming to support Greater Newport.

 - Hospitality and Tourism – Supporting efforts to revive the sector post-pandemic.
 Continue to grow the ShopGreaterNewport initiative to encourage shopping local and small.

 Municipal Government Leadership

-- Regular meetings with government officials and their Town Managers
+- Regular meetings with statewide elected officials and municipal leadership.

-In addition to these efforts and legislative priorities, the Chamber will also be continuing the Politics and Pancakes Series to bring statewide conversations to Newport County for all members.
+In addition to these efforts and legislative priorities, the Chamber will also be offering quarterly public policy sessions to bring statewide candidates and conversations to Greater Newport for all members.